codeWITHswap/Snake-AI---Project-File/README.md

 * Reward of -100 for crashing

 ### Hyperparameters
 The starting learning rate and &epsilon; parameter for the &epsilon;-greedy policy were kept at 0.5 and 0.01.
 Upon training, the behaviour of the agent was very noisy without decaying these hyperparameters.
 With annealing, the performance had become more consistent.
-The agent has achieved a maximum score of 53.
+The agent was able to achieve a maximum score of 53.

 [Implementing RL on Snake](https://drive.google.com/file/d/1_8GMAZCWGbYJNiU24zqzT8msPWBN6618/view) <br />
 [Training my RL agent on various algorithms over 100 episodes](https://drive.google.com/file/d/1ahQOfrDSjjAFMLAv7c6K8_2KDok4oSEG/view?usp=sharing)